risingwavelabs/risingwave-docs/docs/sql/functions-operators/sql-function-sys-admin.md

 ## `current_setting()`

-Returns the current value of a specified system administration setting.
+Returns the current value of a specified runtime parameter.
 This function corresponds to the SQL command `SHOW`.

 ```sql title=Example
 SELECT current_setting ('server_version');